srossan/devops-project/README.md

 ![architecture](https://github.com/srossan/devops-project/blob/master/images/cd-diagram.png)

+Services are built in Microsoft Devops pipelines as a CD pipeline.
+It builds a webservice, producing an API based on Flask ML.
-A shell script is used to pass json parameters to the flask ML API, running out of a Azure app service, to render a prediction.
+A shell script is used to pass json parameters to the flask ML API and return a prediction.

 Following are screenshots of the various steps involved on the deployment of the infrastructure, and run of the program.

 * Project running on Azure App Service